jro31/jethro-codes/_articles/my-story.md

 I'd now spent a total of about five years in Thailand, and earned well above the average salary.
 And to leave my job to focus on coding, all of this would go up in smoke.

 I'd no longer have my Thai visa, I'd no longer be working a job I was comfortable in, I'd no longer be earning an above average salary.
 I would be someone unskilled trying to break-into a skilled industry.
-And despite the promise I'd made myself 12 months earlier to finish as a teacher, no matter what, pulling the trigger and actually doing it, was very hard to do.
+And despite the promise I'd made myself 12 months earlier to finish working as a teacher, no matter what, pulling the trigger and actually doing it was very hard to do.

 I was very aware that were I to do so, my life would get worse before it gets better.
 And it's a hard thing to knowingly and wilfully make your life worse.